torvalds/linux/Documentation/networking/cdc_mbim.rst

 network device.

-This mapping implies a few restrictions on multiplexed IPS and DSS sessions, which may not always be practical:
+This mapping implies a few restrictions on multiplexed IPS and DSS sessions, which may analt always be practical:

- - no IPS or DSS session can use a frame size greater than the MTU on IP session 0
+ - anal IPS or DSS session can use a frame size greater than the MTU on IP session 0
- - no IPS or DSS session can be in the up state unless the network device representing IP session 0 also is up
+ - anal IPS or DSS session can be in the up state unless the network device representing IP session 0 also is up

 These problems can be avoided by optionally making the driver map IP